The Abomination of Heinz Carbonara

 The techniques for risk-free carbonara

-There is a way you can mitigate the risk of your egg and cheese sauce starting to scramble although after a little practice this technique really shouldn't be necessary because it involves considerable time, effort, and equipment.
+There is a way to mitigate the risk of your egg and cheese sauce starting to scramble.
+However, this technique shouldn't be necessary after a bit of practice because it involves considerable time, effort, and equipment.

-Because egg whites start to coagulate at 62°C (and egg yolks at 65°C) you need to ensure your sauce never reaches that temperature.
-The way to do that is by submerging your sauce into a 58°C, temperature controlled water bath (a technique known as sous vide) for around 30 minutes.
-This ensures the mixture gently warms but cannot overcook since it can ever get over 58°C.
+Because egg whites start to coagulate at 62°C (and egg yolks at 65°C), you need to ensure your sauce never reaches that temperature.
+To do that, submerge your sauce into a 58°C, temperature-controlled water bath (a technique known as sous vide) for around 30 minutes.
+This ensures the mixture gently warms but cannot be overcooked since it can never get over 58°C.

-All of this low-temperature malarky has one downside: the dish can never be served as hot as you might serve other pasta dishes.
-To reduce the risk of the food getting cold before the diner has finished eating it, you should pre-warm your plates.
-This can of course be done in a low temperature oven, but we prefer using a dehydrator set to, you guessed it, 58°C.
+This low-temperature malarky has one downside: the dish can never be served as hot as you might serve other pasta dishes.
+You should pre-warm your plates to reduce the risk of the food getting cold before the diner has finished eating it.
+Of course, this can be done in a low-temperature oven, but we prefer using a dehydrator set to, you guessed it, 58°C.

 Tools to measure and moderate temperature